 Tips for Women Going into Trucking

 There are so many opportunities available to women in trucking.
-There are also some obstacles because it’s been such a male-driven industry for so long.
-But as more women enter the trucking workforce, the call for resources and organizations catering to women have been answered, making trucking a more female-friendly industry.
+As more women enter the trucking workforce, the call for resources and organizations to represent women has been answered.
 If you’re a woman considering trucking as a career, here are some tips for you:

 Go forth with confidence